stingaci/heat-tutorial/partI/README.rst

 <http://docs.openstack.org/developer/heat/template_guide/hot_spec.html#get-attr>`_
 intrinsic function is used to extract resource attributes (as documented in each resource specification) for populating the output values of the stack.
-The outputs of a stack can be gathered after the template reaches a
+The outputs of a stack can be gathered after the stack reaches a
 *CREATE_COMPLETE* state using the following command:

 .. code:: bash